 For delivery in a hospital, a woman may be moved from a labor room to a birthing or delivery room, a room used only for deliveries.
 Usually, the father, partner, or another support person is encouraged to accompany her.
-If she is already in an LDRP (for labor, delivery, recovery, and postpartum), she remains there.
+Or she may already be in a private room where she stays from labor through delivery until discharge—a labor, delivery, recovery, and postpartum (LDRP) room.
 The intravenous line remains in place.

 When a woman is about to give birth, she may be placed in a semi-upright position, between lying down and sitting up.
 Her back can be supported by pillows or a backrest.
 The semi-upright position uses gravity: The downward pressure of the fetus helps the vagina and surrounding area stretch gradually, decreasing the risk of tearing.
 This position also puts less strain on the woman’s back and pelvis.
 Some women prefer to deliver lying down.
 However, with this position, delivery may take longer.

-Vacuum extraction can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing (see Operative Vaginal Delivery).
+Vacuum extraction Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
+A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
+It is inserted... read more can be used to assist in delivery of the head when the fetus is in distress or the woman is having difficulty pushing.